Hong Kong Tourism Board and Art Basel Announce Three-Year Global Partnership

 Debuting in Hong Kong in 2013, Art Basel has collaborated with HKTB on several successful projects together since 2020.
 This March, the tourism board joined hands with the fair to present a local "Cha Chaan Teng" experience that aimed to highlight the vibrant living culture of Hong Kong.
 Inside a colourful, purpose-built cha chaan teng (Hong Kong-style café), visitors enjoyed local delicacies, such as the city's iconic pineapple buns and milk tea, while experiencing Hong Kong's East-meets-West heritage firsthand.

-The organisations' three-year partnership will kick off with Art Basel Paris, taking place at the Grand Palais in the French capital from 18-20 October 2024.
+The organizations' three-year partnership will kick off with Art Basel Paris, taking place at the Grand Palais in the French capital from October 18-20, 2024.

 Contacts: